 The recommended stations for the Queen Elizabeth Olympic Park are:

-Stratford station (20 minute walk) is served by the following:
+Stratford International Station and Stratford Station (20 minute walk) is served by the following:

 Central & Jubilee lines

 National Rail services operated by Greater Anglia and C2C.